-Focelac is an evaluation capacity development project financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) and run by the German Institute for Development Evaluation together with the Costa Rican Ministry of Planning (MIDEPLAN).
+Focelac is an evaluation capacity project to strengthening a culture of evaluation and learning in Latin America with a global outlook financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) and run by the German Institute for Development Evaluation together with the Costa Rican Ministry of Planning (MIDEPLAN).
 It aims to disseminate good practice and share positive experiences from and with countries in the region.

 Other initiative partners